How to Prepare for an Interview

 Which of the required technical skills do you possess and feel confident about, and which might you seek more training in?

-How can you connect details from your resume, cover letter, and the insights you’ve been gathering from the strategies in this article to items in the job description?
+How can you connect details from your CV, cover letter, and the insights you’ve been gathering from the strategies in this article to items in the job description?

 How can you describe these connections clearly during the interview process, depending on the type of interview?